MarcBM/mbetbede_cosc360_blog_react/README.md

 - run `npm start` to start the react app.
 - visit `localhost:3000` or replace the port number with whichever port it has run on to see the home page.

+I am currently unsure as to whether or not the authorisation api key will work, which may result in incorrect returns for both the posts and post details pages.

 ## Report

 ### Approach